vitessio/website/content/en/docs/user-guides/reparenting.md

 * `PlannedReparentShard`
 * `EmergencyReparentShard`

-Both commands lock the Shard record in the global topology server.
+Both commands lock the Shard record in the global topology service.
 The two commands cannot run in parallel, nor can either command run in parallel with the `InitShardMaster` command.

-The two commands are both dependent on the global topology server being available, and they both insert rows in the topology server's `_vt.reparent_journal` table.
+The two commands are both dependent on the global topology service being available, and they both insert rows in the topology service's `_vt.reparent_journal` table.
 As such, you can review your database's reparenting history by inspecting that table.

 ### PlannedReparentShard: Planned reparenting